Image-X-Institute/MRI_DistortionPhantom/readme.md

 Compared to other MRI distortion phantoms, this work is:

-- Free and open source design files
+- Free and open source design
 - Completely user customizable
-- No water: light weight and leak free
+- Water free: light weight and leak free
 - Designed for cheap and easy construction